 - Fresh parsley, finely chopped

 - Over medium heat, in a saucepan with extra virgin olive oil, sautè the onions, carrots, celery and tomatoes.
 After tossing for 10 minutes, add the lentils and rice.
 Toast for 3 minutes.

-- Pour 500 ml. of hot broth in the saucepan and simmer on low flame.
+- Pour half of the hot broth in the saucepan and simmer on low flame.

 - Keep on ladling small amounts of hot broth while cooking.
 Stir frequently to avoid sticking to the pan.

 - When the risotto is cooked, after about 17 minutes, and has a creamy consistency, turn off the fire.

 - Add the Parmesan (adjust according to your taste) and the parsley then drizzle with extra virgin olive oil.